ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 A box and whisker plot (box plot for short) displays the five-number summary of a set of data.
 The five-number summary is the minimum, first quartile, median, third quartile, and maximum.
 In a box plot, we draw a box from the first quartile (25th percentile) to the third quartile (75th percentile).
 A vertical line goes through the box at the median, which is also the 50th percentile.

 In seaborn, `boxplot` is an Axes-level function and has the same object-oriented functionality as the `kdeplot`.
 There are several visual variations of boxplots in seaborn, such as the `violinplot`, `swarmplot` or `stripplot`, and `boxenplot`.
-All of these functions are also at the Axes-level.
+All of these functions are also at the axes-level.

 ### Example